IIMKGII/VA-Tactic-Planer/README.md

 ## Getting Started

 To start using VA Tactic Planer, you must first generate the folder structure by running the program once.
-After that, you can place your maps and callout maps in the following directory: `C:\Users\username\AppData\LocalLow\IIMKGII\PavlovStrategyPlaner\Maps` and `C:\Users\username\AppData\LocalLow\IIMKGII\PavlovStrategyPlaner\CalloutMaps`.
+After that, you can place your maps and callout maps in the following directory: `C:\Users\username\AppData\LocalLow\IIMKGII\VA Tactic Planer\Maps` and `C:\Users\username\AppData\LocalLow\IIMKGII\VA Tactic Planer\CalloutMaps`.

 ## Features